How to get an EE eSIM and activate it

 4. Frequently asked questions (FAQs)

-On EE you’re not limited to physical SIM cards, as this is one of a few networks that lets you optionally use an eSIM instead.
+On EE you’re not limited to physical SIM cards, as this is one of a number of networks that lets you optionally use an eSIM instead.

 These embedded SIMs are built into your device, so you don’t need to manually put one in, and they have a lot of advantages over older physical SIM cards, including taking up less space in the phone, being impossible to lose (unless you lose your whole phone), and supporting multiple numbers.